 If you’re wondering how to clean a stainless steel cooker hood without damaging the finish, always wipe with the grain using a soft cloth and mild detergent.

 For gloss or glass surfaces, use a pH-neutral glass cleaner and buff immediately to avoid streaks.
-Avoid abrasive pads or bleach as they harm delicate finishes.
+Avoid abrasive pads or bleach, as they harm delicate finishes.

 A clean exterior enhances your kitchen’s refined look and reflects the care you put into your space.